NikhilMukraj/genetic-algo/structure.md

 ## c backend

-- neural network:
+### neural network

 - first create activation functions
 - activation will have 3 parameters
   - weights, bias, input
 - activation functions will make up layers
 - layer is a struct that takes size of layer and weights/biases
 - neural network is composed of these layers

-- genetic algorithm:
+### genetic algorithm

 - crossover function
 - mutation
   - allow for activation to be mutated
 - allow for early stopping by analyzing rate of change

-- threading:
+### threading

 - compatible with windows or posix
 - standardize functions between the two
 - use within genetic algo population

 ## py wrapper